StarlingUAS/fenswood_volcano_template/tutorial/tutorial/perception.md

 ![Application framework](app.png)

 The steps to get perception working are:

 - write the Python code for the image processing
 - tell our `fenswood_drone_controller` ROS package where to find it
 - extend the launch file so the image processor is started along with the controller
 - make sure the Docker container for the controller has the necessary dependencies installed

+> If you do the advanced tutorial, you will learn a bit more about how all of this works together and how you might be able to do some more complex things!

 [Back to tutorial contents](../README.md#contents)

 ## Example code

-To run this example, use `docker-compose up --build` as before.
+To run this example, use `docker-compose up --build` as before or run the one in the `6_perception` directory.
 The remainder of this section works through each of the steps identified above, corresponding to a particular file.

 ### Writing the image processing code